 Background to requirement/OVERVIEW of requirement

 The MDP internal CIS team currently manages and maintains MDPNET, comprising of approximately 50 desktops and 70 servers (physical and virtual).
-This network is distributed across the country, providing critical policing applications – such as Command & Control, ICCS, ControlWorks, UNIFI (Crime & Intel.
+This network is distributed across the country, providing critical policing applications such as Command & Control, ICCS, ControlWorks, UNIFI (Crime & Intel.
 Recording) and access to National Policing Applications such as PNC – It also provides a subset of these applications to users on MODNET via Citrix thin client presentation.

 The MDP needs to update this on-premise network and server infrastructure due to equipment age, challenges with physical maintenance and to ensure security accreditation can be maintained.